 This colorful face mask has been handwoven in Bhutan by experienced weavers in the Atelier of Kelzang Textiles, using traditional techniques.

-This mask has been woven with a navy blue and yellow color accent, giving it an elegant look.
-Breathable, soft, and lightweight, it is comfortable to wear with its fitted form.
-Its double layer of cotton fabric makes it compliant with most health regulations.
+Breathable, soft, and lightweight, this facemask is comfortable to wear.
+Pleated and reusable, its double layer of cotton fabric makes it compliant with health regulations.

 Cotton and silk from Bhutan

 Hand wash or wash in a delicate cycle with neutral soap, then hang or lay flat to dry.
 Iron, steam, or dry with low heat.
 Do NOT bleach.

 Kelzang handicrafts produce exquisite Bhutanese textiles & crafts since 1995.